 Be intentional in praying together!
 Prayer helps your mind and heart remain centered on Jesus.
 Prayer will connect you both at a spiritual level resulting in a greater bond and intimacy.
 As you draw closer to God you will end up drawing nearer to one another.
 Praying together doesn’t have to be complicated.
 It can be in the morning before you both walk out the door or while lying in bed before you go to sleep.
 You can resolve to both pray each time or you can switch off each day.
 Spending time pursuing Jesus together will transform your marriage in ways you may not have anticipated.

 Show Appreciation To One Another Daily

 Resolve to say five positive words for every negative word that exits your mouth.
 Choose to think more positively towards each other by speaking life and encouragement.
 Focus on what you’re thankful for in your spouse and be intentional to share it.
 Even make this a game, or better yet, a routine.
-Every evening at dinner practice sharing something you appreciate about him or her and vise versa.
+Every evening at dinner practice sharing something you appreciate about him or her and vice versa.
 It can be specific to that day or week or more general like an admiration.
 This will help you be mindful throughout the day to be thankful and appreciative of your spouse.
 As you think of your spouse don’t let it only happen at dinner but rather send an encouraging text message during the day.
-Learn what your spouse’s love language is so that you can show them love and appreciations in a way that they will best understand.
+Learn what your spouse’s love language is so that you can show them love and appreciation in a way that they will best understand.